jgrzywacz42/marn5895_project/README.md

 ToDo:
 - upload a jupyter notebook where we figure out how to access and use data from the NCEI directories
+	- DONE, feel free to make edits or add more cells into the notebook, just make sure to commit changes

 - figure out what data is there, whats useable, and what sort of plots we may want to make